Inzhenerka/docs.getdbt.tech/website/docs/reference/exposure-properties.md

 Exposures are defined in `properties.yml` files nested under an `exposures:` key.
 You may define `exposures` in YAML files that also define `sources` or `models`. <PropsCallout title={frontMatter.title}/>  <br />

+Note that while most exposure properties must be configured directly in these YAML files, you can set the [`enabled`](/reference/resource-configs/enabled) config at the [project level](#project-level-configs) in the`dbt_project.yml` file.

 You can name these files `whatever_you_want.yml`, and nest them arbitrarily deeply in subfolders within the `models/` directory.